Reference Re Secession of Quebec: Background

 Subsequently, two attempts were made at amending the Canadian constitution (the Meech Lake Accord in 1987–1990 and the Charlottetown Accord in 1992) that, it was hoped, would have caused the Quebec legislature to adopt a motion supporting the revised constitution.
 Following the failure of both of these to pass, there was a widespread sense in the mid-1990s that the Constitution of Canada was not fully legitimate because it had not yet received the formal approval of Quebec.

 In 1994, the Parti Québécois was re-elected and announced that it would be initiating a second referendum to take place in 1995.
 This time, the question was on sovereignty with an optional partnership with Canada.
 The "no" side won by only a narrow margin.
 Prior to this referendum, the National Assembly of Quebec had adopted a bill relating to the future of Quebec that laid out a plan if secession was approved in a referendum.

 In response to the bill and the referendum result, several legal actions were initiated by opponents to the independence of Quebec questioning the legality of secession.
 In 1996, Parti Québécois leader Lucien Bouchard announced his government would make plans to hold another referendum when he was confident that the "winning conditions" were there, pointing to the political cost of losing a third referendum.
 In reaction to Bouchard's stated plans, Prime Minister Jean Chrétien initiated a reference on the legality of a unilateral declaration of independence by a Canadian province.

 Questions addressed

-The Governor in Council (effectively, the Cabinet of Canada) submitted the request for an advisory opinion on the following three specific questions:
+On September 30, 1996, the Cabinet of Jean Chrétien (i.e., the Governor in Council) approved Order in Council PC 1996–1497 under Section 53 of the Supreme Court Act, referring three questions to the Supreme Court of Canada regarding secession.